 GRADE 10 (required)

 SCIENCE 10

 This is a general science course exploring Biology, Chemistry, Physics and Geology.
 Four areas are investigated: Understanding Reproduction, Harnessing Energy, Investigating Matter, and Earth Science.

 • AND at least ONE (1) Grade 11 or Grade 12 Science is required to graduate

 At least ONE grade 11 or 12 science is required for graduation.
 GRADE 11

 EARTH SCIENCE 11

 Earth Science 11 is an applied science course that introduces geology and other aspects of Earth sciences such as plate tectonics, ecology, oceanography, atmospheric science, and astronomy.

 OR

 LIFE SCIENCES 11

-This is a more advanced course in Biology.
-Human Physiology, Cell Biochemistry, & Cell Ultra Structure are the units of study.

-OR
+In Life Sciences 11, students focus on the following topics: basic cell biology, ecology, biodiversity, evolution, microbiology, botany and zoology.
+This course allows students to study a wide variety of organisms through many lab experiments

+.OR

 CHEMISTRY 11

 This is an introductory course in Chemistry aimed at providing the student with a better understanding of today's world.
 Chemistry 11 involves the study of: Atomic Theory, Chemical Reactions, the Physical States of Matter, the Periodic Table, Chemical Calculations and Organic Chemistry.

 OR

 PHYSICS 11

 This is an introductory course in Physics aimed at providing the student with a better understanding of today's world.
 Physics 11 involves the study of: Kinematics (the study of motion), Vectors, Waves, Relativity, and the study of Light and its Properties

 GRADE 12

 ANATOMY AND PHYSIOLOGY 12

 This is a more advanced course in Biology.
 Human Physiology, Cell Biochemistry, & Cell Ultra Structure are the units of study.

-Cont'd. next page.

 OR

 CHEMISTRY 12

 This is a more advanced course in Chemistry.
 The following topics are covered: Reaction Rates, Chemical Equilibrium, Solubility, Acids/Bases/Salts, and Reduction/Oxidation.

 OR

 PHYSICS 12

 This is an advanced course in Physics intended for students who are considering a post-secondary career in the Sciences or Engineering.
 It deals for the most part with the topics of Force and Motion, Gravitation, Energy, Electricity and Magnetism.
 Computer simulations are used to reinforce concepts.

 OR

 SCIENCE FOR CITIZENS 12

 This is a general science course for students who are not looking to specialize in any one field of science.
 Students will explore topics such as Health and Nutrition, Weather and Climate, Sustainability, and Forensics.

 OTHER REQUIRED COURSES:

-CAREER-LIFE EDUCATION 10 & 11 or EDUCATION DE LA VIE DE CARRIERE 10 & 11 CLE 10 and 11 are mandatory courses.
+CAREER-LIFE EDUCATION 10 or EDUCATION DE LA VIE DE CARRIERE 10 CLE 10 is a mandatory course.
 Topics to be covered include introduction to graduation portfolios, graduation requirements, career and education research, financial planning and healthy decision making.
 Topics included will assist students with career awareness and exploration, as well as preparation and planning for post-secondary studies.
 CAREER-LIFE CONNECTIONS 12 This course includes a mandatory 8-10 hours of in class assignments and research and consultation about postsecondary choices and application.
 Students are given the remainder of the course as a spare block to complete a mandatory capstone presentation.
 This must be presented by each student at the end of the course.
 ELECTIVES: